lily-studios/Lily-Coding-Convention/LILY_CONVENTION.md

 ### 23. Type Checking

-Clear ownership and APIs become easier to maintain when the types are equally clear.
-Type checking is part of the Lily Studio standard because it improves autocomplete, documents expectations, and catches mistakes before runtime.
+Clear ownership and stable APIs are easier to maintain when their types are equally explicit.
+Type checking is part of the Lily Studio standard because it improves autocomplete, documents the expected shape of data, makes contracts easier to understand, and catches many mistakes before they reach runtime.

 ---